-(c) When a transitional care provider plans to be absent from supervising youth offenders overnight or longer, the transitional care provider must provide OYA advance notice, and a respite care provider must supervise the youth offenders during the absence.
-The transitional care provider must provide the following information to OYA when providing OYA with such notice: the dates of absence; the telephone number where the transitional care provider may be reached; and the name, telephone number, and home address of the OYA-certified respite care provider.
+(c) When transitional care providers plan to be absent from supervising youth offenders overnight or longer, the transitional care provider must provide the OYA advance notice, the OYA must approve the absence, and a respite care provider must supervise the youth offenders during the absence.
+The transitional care provider must provide the following information to the OYA when providing the OYA with such notice: the dates of absence; the telephone number where the transitional care provider may be reached; and the name, telephone number, and home address of the OYA-certified respite care provider.

-(9) Food and nutrition.
-A transitional care provider must:
+(9) Food and nutrition:

-(a) Provide an appropriate quantity and quality of food.
-Transitional care providers are not required to provide prepared meals to youth offenders;
+(a) Transitional care providers must provide an appropriate quantity and quality of food.
+Transitional care providers are not required to provide prepared meals to youth offenders.

-(b) Assist youth offenders with meal planning, and may provide meal preparation instruction;
+(b) Transitional care providers must assist youth offenders with meal planning, and may provide meal preparation instruction.

-(c) Provide youth offenders daily access to kitchen facilities to prepare meals and snacks; and
+(c) Transitional care providers must provide youth offenders daily access to kitchen facilities to prepare meals and snacks.

-(d) Assist youth offenders to meet any special or cultural dietary needs of the youth offenders, including those ordered by a physician.
+(d) Transitional care providers must assist youth offenders to meet any special or cultural dietary needs of the youth offenders, including those ordered by a physician.

-(10) Clothing and personal belongings.
-A transitional care provider must:
+(10) Clothing and personal belongings:

-(a) Ensure each youth offender has adequate clothing that is appropriate to the youth offender's age, gender, and individual needs;
+(a) Transitional care providers must ensure each youth offender has adequate clothing that is appropriate to the youth offender's age, gender, and individual needs.

-(b) Help facilitate youth offenders' money management skills to prepare for independent living and to meet any court-ordered financial obligations; and
+(b) Transitional care providers must help facilitate youth offenders' money management skills to prepare for independent living and to meet any court-ordered financial obligations.

-(c) Provide each youth offender with individual items necessary for personal hygiene and grooming until the youth offender gains employment and has adequate funds to purchase such items.
+(c) Transitional care providers must provide each youth offender with individual items necessary for personal hygiene and grooming until the youth offender gains employment and has adequate funds to purchase such items.